 The Company uses derivative financial instruments as part of its overall strategy to manage its exposure to market risks associated with fluctuations in interest rates, foreign currency exchange rates, prices of mortgage loans held for sale, anticipated mortgage loan closings arising from commitments issued and changes in value of MSRs.
 The Company performs analyses on an on-going basis to determine that a high correlation exists between the characteristics of derivative instruments and the assets or transactions being hedged.
 As a matter of policy, the Company does not engage in derivative activities for trading or speculative purposes.
 The Company is exposed to credit-related losses in the event of non-performance by counterparties to certain derivative financial instruments.
-The Company manages such risk by periodically evaluating the financial position of counterparties and spreading its positions among multiple counterparties.
-The Company presently does not anticipate non-performance by any of the counterparties and no material loss would be expected from such non-performance.
+The Company manages such risk by periodically evaluating the financial position of counterparties and spreading its positions among multiple counterparties and no material loss would be expected from such non-performance.